Staff

 atuomey@ayudainc.net

-Arianna grew up in Tucson, Arizona, graduated from the University of California, San Diego (UCSD) in 2017 with a BS in Human Biology and Theatre, and earned her Master of Science in Cellular and Molecular Medicine at the University of Arizona in 2023 and a Master of Molecular Medicine in 2024.
+Arianna grew up in Tucson, Arizona, graduated from the University of California, San Diego (UCSD) in 2017 with a BS in Human Biology and Theatre, and earned her Master of Science in Cellular and Molecular Medicine in 2023 and a Master of Molecular Medicine in 2024 from the University of Arizona.
 She is currently a medical student at the University of Arizona College of Medicine - Phoenix.
 As an undergraduate at UCSD, Arianna was diagnosed with type 1 diabetes.
 She subsequently founded the university's first chapter of the College Diabetes Network (now The Diabetes Link) and served as president for three years.
 In 2016, Arianna joined AYUDA as a volunteer in the Dominican Republic and served as a Volunteer Mentor-in-Training the following summer for the Campo Amigo program.
 She joined AYUDA as a Staff member in 2017 and is excited to maintain AYUDA's mission to empower youth to be agents of change and help diabetes communities around the world.

 Hannah Cheney, MS

 Hannah grew up in Raleigh, North Carolina and was diagnosed with type 1 diabetes at age nine.
 She received her Bachelor of Science from Northeastern University, where she completed a dual degree in International Business with three minors in Spanish, Marketing, and International Affairs as well as a Master of Science in International Management.
 In 2014, Hannah joined AYUDA as a volunteer in the Dominican Republic and served as a Volunteer Mentor-in-Training the following summer for the Campo Amigo program.
 She then served as a Volunteer Mentor in the Dominican Republic for the Campo Amigo program for the following two summers.
-Hannah then worked as a Program Leader in 2018 and 2019 before graduating from college.
-She is now based in Boston, working as a Growth Marketing Manager in the women’s health space.
-Hannah is passionate about health equity, as well as cultural competency, and is thrilled to be returning for this summer as a Program Leader once again!
+Hannah then worked as a Program Leader both in 2018 and 2019, and returned as a Program Leader once again in 2024.
+She is based in Boston, where she has spent time working in the biotech and women’s health industries.
+Now, she works as a member of the Growth Marketing team at Demandbase, leveraging her experiences to boost digital marketing and encourage sales and marketing alignment.
+Hannah is passionate about health equity and cultural competency and is thrilled to be returning this summer as Administrative Program Officer.

 Reiley Dillon

-Reiley grew up in the San Francisco Bay Area and is a student at Scripps College in California where she is studying Spanish.
-Outside of school, she loves to read, dance, and go to the beach.
-Reiley has lived with type 1 diabetes since 2008 and been on the AYUDA team since 2020.
-She loves being a part of the AYDUA family and is happy to be back for another year as a VM!
+Reiley grew up in the San Francisco Bay Area and is a student at Scripps College in California, where she is studying Spanish and Humanities.
+Outside of school, she loves to read, dance and go to the beach.
+Reiley has lived with Type 1 Diabetes since 2008 and has been on the AYUDA team since 2020.
+She loves being a part of the AYUDA family and is happy to be back for another year as a VM!

 Board of Directors